colemanalan/epscor-summer-program/README.md

-# Programs for the EPSCOR teachimg modules
+# Programs for the EPSCOR teaching modules

 Currently this is under heavy development.